tahoe-lafs/tahoe-lafs/pyfec/README.txt

  * Dependencies

 A C compiler is required.
-For the Python API, Python version 2.5 is required.
+For the Python API, we have tested it with Python v2.4 and v2.5.

  * Performance Measurements